 Dating and Courtship: Boys and girls interact from a young age, getting to know one another through school or social events.
-Dating often begins around the age of 14.

-with friends typically gathering in groups to spend time at malls, parks, or the cinema.
+Dating often begins around the age of 14, with friends typically gathering in groups to spend time at malls, parks, or the cinema.
 When older, Panamanian couples tend to socialize at nightclubs, restaurants, and concerts.
 In urban areas, casual dating is common.
 By contrast, some parents in rural areas arrange dating relationships for their children with the expectation that they lead to marriage.
-When a couple decides to marry, the groom traditionally asks for permission from the bride's father (Photo: Students perform a dance for US military members in Meteti, a small town in the Darién).
+When a couple decides to marry, the groom traditionally asks for permission from the bride's father.